 GymBook for Apple Watch starts a workout session of the type

-The workout session started by GymBook for Apple Watch stops any previously running workout session on your Apple Watch, because watchOS does not allow multiple workout sessions at the same time.You can choose to not start a workout session automatically by disabling the Watch app option
+The workout session started by GymBook for Apple Watch stops any previously running workout session on your Apple Watch, because watchOS does not allow multiple workout sessions at the same time.You can choose to not start a workout session automatically by disabling it in GymBook for Apple Watch (

 Calorie calculations are done directly by Apple's watchOS, if you use GymBook for Apple Watch.
 The workout session started by GymBook for Apple Watch (or the one that has been manually started by you) calculates calories independently of GymBook and saves them in the Health app.
 GymBook then reads them and associates them with your workout at the end of the workout.

 It can happen that your Apple Watch saves the burned calories into the Health app after GymBook adds the workout to it (in which case the workout would not have the correct calories associated to it).
 If this happens, you can try deleting the workout from the Health app (but not the data, otherwise you would also delete the calories!) and then add it again (by opening the summary of your completed workout on GymBook).

 Yes!
 Both completed workouts (with date, start time, end time, duration, name and optionally active calories and heart rates) as well as some body measurements (weight, height, body fat percentage and waist circumference) are synced with the Health app.

 Whenever you complete a workout and see the workout completion screen (or you confirm the completion of a workout on GymBook for Apple Watch by tapping on